René Descartes: Physiology and psychology

 In The Passions of the Soul, published in 1649, Descartes discussed the common contemporary belief that the human body contained animal spirits.
 These animal spirits were believed to be light and roaming fluids circulating rapidly around the nervous system between the brain and the muscles.
-These animal spirits were believed to affect the human soul, or passions of the soul.
+These animal spirits were believed to affect the human soul, or the passions of the soul.
 Descartes distinguished six basic passions: wonder, love, hatred, desire, joy and sadness.
-All of these passions, he argued, represented different combinations of the original spirit, and influenced the soul to will or want certain actions.
+All of these passions, he argued, represented different combinations of the original spirit and influenced the soul to will or want certain actions.
 He argued, for example, that fear is a passion that moves the soul to generate a response in the body.
 In line with his dualist teachings on the separation between the soul and the body, he hypothesized that some part of the brain served as a connector between the soul and the body and singled out the pineal gland as connector.
 Descartes argued that signals passed from the ear and the eye to the pineal gland, through animal spirits.
-Thus different motions in the gland cause various animal spirits.
+Thus, different motions in the gland cause various animal spirits.
 He argued that these motions in the pineal gland are based on God's will and that humans are supposed to want and like things that are useful to them.
 But he also argued that the animal spirits that moved around the body could distort the commands from the pineal gland, thus humans had to learn how to control their passions.

 Descartes advanced a theory on automatic bodily reactions to external events, which influenced 19th-century reflex theory.
 He argued that external motions, such as touch and sound, reach the endings of the nerves and affect the animal spirits.
 For example, heat from fire affects a spot on the skin and sets in motion a chain of reactions, with the animal spirits reaching the brain through the central nervous system, and in turn, animal spirits are sent back to the muscles to move the hand away from the fire.
 Through this chain of reactions, the automatic reactions of the body do not require a thought process.

 Above all, he was among the first scientists who believed that the soul should be subject to scientific investigation.
 He challenged the views of his contemporaries that the soul was divine, thus religious authorities regarded his books as dangerous.
 Descartes's writings went on to form the basis for theories on emotions and how cognitive evaluations were translated into affective processes.
-Descartes believed the brain resembled a working machine and that mathematics, and mechanics could explain complicated processes in it.
+Descartes believed the brain resembled a working machine and that mathematics and mechanics could explain complicated processes in it.